iliass-git/dotnet-clean-architecture/README.md

 - Implements CQRS pattern using the MediatR library.
 - Stores and retrieves data from an Azure Cosmos DB using a repository pattern.

+## Upcoming Features

+- Authentication and Authorization using Bearer token

 ## Prerequisites

 Before running the API locally, make sure you have the following: